mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/layertree.rst

 The second step is the configuration of the main map.
 You define here which layersets should be shown for the map display.
 The layerset "overview" for example should not be used for the main map.
-Here you can also define how the layersets should be ordered in the layertree.
+Here you can also define how the layersets should be ordered in the layertree and in the map.
 Therefore you can rearrange the order via drag & drop (project data above the german-wide data).
+Please mind that themes at the top might cover underlying themes.

 .. image:: ../../../../../figures/layertree/layertree_configuration_map.png
            :scale: 80